 Please follow the event signage that will be placed on all main routes.
 Access to the Festival is via the Lime Tree Avenue entrance accessed from Middleton Boulevard.

-Located just off main drive via the Wollaton Road entrance will be open 10:30am – 9:00pm.
+Our box office is located just off the main drive via the Wollaton Road entrance.

-If you opted to collect your ticket on the day of the event you’ll need to visit the Box Office located at the location specified above.
+It will be open from 10:30am until 9:00pm.
+If you opted to collect your ticket on the day of the event you’ll need to visit the Box Office to do so.
 You’ll need to know which company you booked your tickets from, the order reference number and you’ll need to confirm the details of the person who booked the tickets.
 To enter the festival arena you must have a Ticket prior to entering the main festival gate.

 VIP Ticket Holders

 A combined VIP entry ticket is available.
 This will allow entry to the festival arena through a VIP dedicated lane at the main festival gate.
-Security will exchange each ticket for a wristband to be applied ON entry to the festival arena.
+Exchange your ticket for a VIP wristband at the Box Office and then you’ll be able to use the fast track VIP entrance.

 Pass outs will be permitted at the discretion of security.